Customize Consent Preferences

 • Military service details or commendations, if applicable.

-Evidence of personal growth can be critical under federal sentencing guidelines, as it reinforces that you’re working to address legal issues and the seriousness of the offense responsibly.
+Evidence of progress, growth can be critical under federal sentencing guidelines, as it reinforces that you’re working to overcome the consequences of a conviction–whether you plead guilty or go to trial.

 Component 5: Sentencing Narrative